Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Introduction

-Because the chiral central charge, ($c_L - c_R$), of a CFT in 1+1 dimensions corresponding to a lattice model vanishes\cite{kapustin2019absence,zou2022modular,fan2022from,hellerman2021quantum,ji2022unified}, the possibility of strong chiral interaction simply suppressing one of the chiral copies of the CFT leading to a chiral CFT is ruled out.
+The possibility of strong pseudo-scalar chiral interaction simply suppressing one of the chiral copies of the corresponding CFT and leading to a chiral CFT is ruled out because the chiral central charge, ($c_L - c_R$), of a CFT in 1+1 dimensions corresponding to a lattice model is shown to be zero \cite{kapustin2019absence,zou2022modular,fan2022from,hellerman2021quantum,ji2022unified,wiegmann2022chiral}.
 Hence, we conclude that the crux of the distinction between the two phases with and without chiral order lies in their respective symmetries.
 The combination of the conformal symmetry with some additional symmetries is known to produce a multitude of distinct CFTs.
 For instance, a $U(1)$ symmetry leads to an extended CFT featuring an emergent Kac-Moody algebra \cite{wang2022emergence}.
 In addition, one can create a novel CFT by modding out a part of the symmetry, a concept known as orbifold CFT\cite{ginsparg1988curiosities,dijkgraaf1989operator,chen2017from}.

-The chiralization transition considered in this paper can be interpreted as a transition between symmetry-enriched CFTs \cite{verresen2021gapless,ke2022universal}.
+The chiralization transition considered in this paper can be interpreted as a transition between symmetry-enriched CFTs.
+Symmetry-enriched CFTs combine the concept of CFT with symmetries, particularly focusing on how global symmetries can enrich the structure and properties.
+Symmetry enrichments in CFTs can lead to new types of quantum critical behavior and provide insights into the classification of gapless topological phases\cite{verresen2021gapless,ke2022universal,yu2022conformal}.
 To outline the transition, note that for small values of $\alpha$ ($\alpha < \alpha_c$), the primary field associated with the emergent CFT is related to the $x$-component of the spin operator $s_x$ (spin flip).
-This operator acquires an additional negative sign under the time reversal,
+This operator flips the sign under the time reversal,